Best Greenworks Pressure Washers in 2026: Budget Picks

 Buy Greenworks 2000 PSI.
 It's the goldilocks option—powerful enough for real homeowner jobs, not overkill, affordable, and requires zero maintenance beyond plugging in.

 If you shop exclusively at Home Depot and already own Ryobi tools, go Ryobi instead—it's the same machine with a different sticker.
-If you want to save $50 and Sun Joe is stocked, it works fine.
+If you want to save entry-level tier and Sun Joe is stocked, it works fine.

 The 1800 PSI is a false economy.
 The 2300 PSI is a want, not a need.
 2000 PSI is where you actually want to be.